Lab 8 min read

 2. Readable Code

-• Use appropriate language specifications for code blocks.
+• Use appropriate language specification for code blocks (syntax highlighting is easy on the eyes).

 • Choose reliable sources for external links.